trigologiaa/trigologiaa/README.md

 For now, I like other things like coffee ☕, cats 🐈 and ATLA, that's why I'm a litte curious about how technology works in every way possible... maybe.

-ctrl + click on the turtle and have fun!
+ctrl + click or tap on the turtle and have fun!